mcaliman/mcaliman.github.io/_posts/en/java/2016-11-01-limit-class-inheritance.md

 }
 ```

-A little borderline I admit, but shall we bet that it is the most used?
+A little borderline, I admit, but shall we bet that it is the most used?

-And that's it for today as well.
-As usual if you have a question about this post, want a follow-up or have a topic you would like me to cover in future posts you can write to me.
+And that's it for today.
+As usual, if you have questions or a topic you would like me to cover, feel free to write to me.